-- (2) the United States' audit(s), and any civil or criminal investigations of the matters covered by this Agreement; - (3) UT's investigation, defense, and corrective actions undertaken in response to the United States' audit(s) and any civil or criminal investigation(s) in connection with the matters covered by this Agreement (including attorney's fees); - (4) the negotiation and performance of this Agreement; - (5) the payment UT makes to the United States pursuant to this Agreement; and - (6) the negotiation of, and obligations undertaken pursuant to the CIA to: (i) retain an independent review organization to perform annual reviews as described in Section III of the CIA; and (ii) prepare and submit reports to the OIG-HHS, are unallowable costs for government contracting purposes and under the Medicare Program, Medicaid Program, TRICARE Program, and Federal Employees Health Benefits Program ("FEHBP") (hereinafter referred to as Unallowable Costs).
-However, nothing in paragraph 8.a.(6) that may apply to the obligations undertaken pursuant to the CIA affects the status of costs that are not allowable based on any other authority applicable to UT.
+- (4) the negotiation and performance of this Agreement; - (5) the payment Amgen makes to the United States pursuant to this Agreement; and - (6) the negotiation of, and obligations undertaken pursuant to the CIA to: (i) retain an independent review organization to perform annual reviews as described in Section III of the CIA; and (ii) prepare and submit reports to the OIG-HHS, are unallowable costs for government contracting purposes and under the Medicare Program, Medicaid Program, TRICARE Program, and Federal Employees Health Benefits Program ("FEHBP") (hereinafter referred to as Unallowable Costs).
+However, nothing in paragraph 8.a.(6) that may apply to the obligations undertaken pursuant to the CIA affects the status of costs that are not allowable based on any other authority applicable to Amgen.

-b.
-Future Treatment of Unallowable Costs: Unallowable Costs shall be separately determined and accounted for by UT, and UT shall not charge such Unallowable Costs directly or indirectly to any contracts with the United States or any State Medicaid program, or seek payment for such Unallowable Costs through any cost report, cost statement, information statement, or payment request submitted by UT or any of its subsidiaries or affiliates to the Medicare, Medicaid, TRICARE, or FEHBP Programs.
+- b.
+Future Treatment of Unallowable Costs: Unallowable Costs shall be separately determined and accounted for by Amgen, and Amgen shall not charge such Unallowable Costs directly or indirectly to any contracts with the United States or any State Medicaid program, or seek payment for such Unallowable Costs through any cost report, cost statement, information statement, or payment request submitted by Amgen or any of its subsidiaries or affiliates to the Medicare, Medicaid, TRICARE, or FEHBP Programs. - c.
+Treatment of Unallowable Costs Previously Submitted for Payment:

-c.
-Treatment of Unallowable Costs Previously Submitted for Payment: UT further agrees that, within 90 days of the Effective Date of this Agreement, it shall identify to applicable Medicare and TRICARE fiscal intermediaries, carriers, and/or contractors, and Medicaid and FEHBP fiscal agents, any Unallowable Costs (as defined in this Paragraph) included in payments previously sought from the United States, or any State Medicaid program, including, but not limited to, payments sought in any cost reports, cost statements, information reports, or payment requests already submitted by UT or any of its subsidiaries or affiliates, and shall request, and agree, that such cost reports, cost statements, information reports, or payment requests, even if already settled, be adjusted to account for the effect of the inclusion of the unallowable costs.
-UT agrees that the United States, at a minimum, shall be entitled to recoup from UT any overpayment plus applicable interest and penalties as a result of the inclusion of such Unallowable Costs on previously-submitted cost reports, information reports, cost statements, or requests for payment.
+Amgen further agrees that, within 90 days of the Effective Date of this Agreement, it shall identify to applicable Medicare and TRICARE fiscal intermediaries, carriers, and/or contractors, and Medicaid and FEHBP fiscal agents, any Unallowable Costs (as defined in this Paragraph) included in payments previously sought from the United States, or any State Medicaid program, including, but not limited to, payments sought in any cost reports, cost statements, information reports, or payment requests already submitted by Amgen or any of its subsidiaries or affiliates, and shall request, and agree, that such cost reports, cost statements, information reports, or payment requests, even if already settled, be adjusted to account for the effect of the inclusion of the Unallowable Costs.
+Amgen agrees that the United States, at a minimum, shall be entitled to recoup from Amgen any overpayment plus applicable interest and penalties as a result of the inclusion of such Unallowable Costs on previously-submitted cost reports, information reports, cost statements, or requests for payment.

 Any payments due after the adjustments have been made shall be paid to the United States pursuant to the direction of the Department of Justice and/or the affected agencies.
-The United States reserves its rights to disagree with any calculations submitted by UT or any of its subsidiaries or affiliates on the effect of inclusion of Unallowable Costs (as defined in this Paragraph) on UT or any of its subsidiaries or affiliates' cost reports, cost statements, or information reports.
+The United States reserves its rights to disagree with any calculations submitted by Amgen or any of its subsidiaries or affiliates on the effect of inclusion of Unallowable Costs (as defined in this Paragraph) on Amgen or any of its subsidiaries or affiliates' cost reports, cost statements, or information reports.

-d.
-Nothing in this Agreement shall constitute a waiver of the rights of the United States to audit, examine, or re-examine UT's books and records to determine that no Unallowable Costs have been claimed in accordance with the provisions of this Paragraph.

-9. This Agreement is intended to be for the benefit of the Parties only.
+- d.
+Nothing in this Agreement shall constitute a waiver of the rights of the United States to audit, examine, or re-examine Amgen's books and records to determine that no Unallowable Costs have been claimed in accordance with the provisions of this Paragraph. - 9.
+This Agreement is intended to be for the benefit of the Parties only.
 The Parties do not release any claims against any other person or entity, except to the extent provided for in Paragraph 10 (waiver for beneficiaries paragraph), below.